ciii1/Asca-language/README.md

 # Asca
 Asca is a language that aims to remove all the unnecesary high level abstractions to let you gain more control of your program.
-It is compiled to nasm assembly
+It is compiled to nasm assembly.

 ### Documentation
 you can find it [here](docs/docs.md)